astridx/meinblog/content/posts/joomla/44joomla-template-wa.en.md

 There is a lot to consider when loading styles and stylesheets in the frontend.
 Performance plays a role and possibly the order in which files are loaded.
 In Joomla, there were often conflicts and cumbersome workarounds.
 Joomla 4 changes this with the concept of web assets.

+> I think it is important to understand that the _Joomla Web Assets Manager_ manages all assets in a Joomla installation.
+It does not apply assets specifically for a template.
+If an extension is loaded and it needs assets, it can also use the Web Assets Manager.
+But: It does not have to.
+Assets can still be included via `Joomla\CMS\HTML\HTMLHelper` - for example via `HTMLHelper::_('jquery.framework');`.
+The advantage of the _Webassets Manager_ is that it ensures that assets are not loaded twice if two extension use the same asset file.
+And the assets are loaded in the defined order.
+This prevents conflicts.

 ## For the impatient

 Look at the changed programme code in the [Diff View](https://github.com/astridx/boilerplate/compare/t38...t39)[^github.com/astridx/boilerplate/compare/t38...t39] and transfer these changes into your development version.